shakacode/webpacker_lite/README.md

 WebpackerLite is currently compatible with Rails 4.2+, but there's no guarantee it will still be in the future.

+The best way to see the installation of webpacker_lite is to use the generator for React on Rails 7.1.0 or greater.

 ## Overview

 1. Configure the location of your Webpack output in the `config/webpack/paths.yml` file.